oracle/terraform-provider-oci/website/docs/d/core_instance.html.markdown

 The following attributes are exported:

-* `agent_config` -
+* `agent_config` - Instance agent configuration on the instance
 	* `is_management_disabled` - Whether the agent running on the instance can run all the available management plugins.
 	* `is_monitoring_disabled` - Whether the agent running on the instance can gather performance metrics and monitor the instance.
-* `availability_config` - Options for defining the availability of a VM instance after a maintenance event that impacts the underlying hardware.
+* `availability_config` - Options for defining the availabiity of a VM instance after a maintenance event that impacts the underlying hardware.
 	* `recovery_action` - The lifecycle state for an instance when it is recovered after infrastructure maintenance.
 		* `RESTORE_INSTANCE` - The instance is restored to the lifecycle state it was in before the maintenance event.
 If the instance was running, it is automatically rebooted.
 This is the default action when a value is not set.
 		* `STOP_INSTANCE` - The instance is recovered in the stopped state.